Associate Dean: Linda Frontiero

 School of Nursing Policies

 Policies for nursing students are congruent with those of the governing organization, publicly accessible, non-discriminatory, and consistently applied; differences are justified by the student learning outcomes and program outcomes.
 Both Salem State University and the School of Nursing policies are publicly accessible, non-discriminatory, and consistently applied.
-All School of Nursing policies may be found here: School of Nursing Undergraduate Policies
+All School of Nursing Undergraduate Policies may be found here: School of Nursing Policies .

 Nursing students are expected to obtain and maintain health insurance while enrolled in the program.
 Additionally, students are required to purchase liability insurance.
 Liability insurance is purchased through the Salem State University for approximately $15.00 per year.

 Throughout the program, students are required to take ATI® (Assessment Technologies Institute) standardized tests.
-During the final semester students must take the ATI Comprehensive Predictor examinations as well as attend an onsite intensive ATI review course in preparation for the NCLEX-RN examination for licensure.
-Students are assessed an additional nursing resource fee while enrolled in the undergraduate nursing program for both ATI testing and laboratory supplies.
+During the final semester students must take the ATI comprehensive predictor examinations as well as attend an onsite intensive ATI review course in preparation for the NCLEX-RN examination for licensure.
+Students are assessed an additional nursing resource center fee while enrolled in the undergraduate nursing program.
+The fee covers both ATI testing and laboratory supplies.

-Please see the School of Nursing Undergraduate Handbook for more detailed information related to additional program requirements and resources for students: School of Nursing Undergraduate Student Handbook
+Please see the School of Nursing Undergraduate Handbook for more detailed information related to additional program requirements, including clinical placement requirements of cooperating agencies, and resources for students: School of Nursing Undergraduate Student Handbook